wearetriple/dotnet-defaults/Patterns/Validation.md

 }
 ```

 The `[ValidateEnumerable]` and `[ValidateObject]` attributes instruct the validator to go into the enumerable or object.
 Error messages from the deeper properties are grouped under the error message of the `Children` and `Parent` properties.
-The implementation of these attributes can be found in NETDefault/Libs/Triple.DataAnnotations.
+The implementation of these attributes can be found at the end of this document.

 ### Validating dates